darylperalta/ee298-proj/README.md

 Then download the dataset from the kaggle challenge in this directory.
 Here's the [link](https://www.kaggle.com/c/dog-breed-identification/data) for the data.
 Extract train.zip and test.zip here.

-Then execute this
+Then execute this to clone the repo and format the data for the data generator.

 cd ..
 git clone https://github.com/darylperalta/ee298-proj
+cd ee298-proj
+python dataprep.py

 Download the checkpoint of the model here. add link**

 For prediction, go to pred.py and edit checkpointpath to the path of the downloaded checkpoint.
 You can also change the pred_filename for the output submission filename.

-Run pred.py to create predictions for the test data and output a submission file.
+Run **pred.py** to create predictions for the test data and output a submission file.

-Submit the out csv file to the kaggle website to see the result.
+Submit the output csv file to the kaggle website to see the result.

-To train,
+The code used for train are:
+>resnet50_train.py for the architecture with resnet as its base model
+>xception_train.py for the architecture with xception as its base model
+>inceptionV3_train.py for the architecture with inceptionV3 as its base model